SUPREME COURT OF MONTANA

 Providing and facilitating practical support, training and mentoring for pro bono programs and volunteer attorneys by actively recruiting, coordination of training and mentoring and supporting volunteers to facilitate the delivery of pro bono legal services to those with the greatest legal needs and the least financial resources.

-Developing and implementing of best practices at both program and attorney level.
+Development and implemention of best practices in partnership with various programs and entities for both program and volunteer participants.
 Pro Bono programs are more likely to gain endorsement and support and attorneys are more likely to volunteer if delivery of services is efficient and effective.

 Developing new and improving existing models for pro bono programs and opportunities that address the unique demographics across the state of Montana and the interests and expertise of the pro bono attorneys who serve.